Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Beam-Based Algorithms

-\paragraph{Bifurcation Penalty Choice.} We consider two bifurcation penalty alternatives.
-The difference of probability as in Equation~\ref{eq:penalty}, and the difference in logit space:

-Lastly, for computational stability, our implementation relies on a numerically stable implementation for probability difference, following \citet[Table~3]{lieisner2009first}.
+\textbf{Bifurcation Penalty Choice.} We consider two bifurcation penalty alternatives.
+The difference of probability as in Equation~\ref{eq:penalty}, and the difference in logit space:\footnote{For computational stability, our implementation relies on a numerically stable operations \citep[Table~3]{lieisner2009first}.}

-\paragraph{Constrained Hypothesis Selection.} We explore two possible hypothesis selection choices at the end of the algorithm: (1) returning the hypothesis of minimum penalty, (2) returning the last hypothesis.
+\textbf{Constrained Hypothesis Selection.} We explore two possible hypothesis selection choices at the end of the algorithm: (1) returning the hypothesis of minimum penalty, (2) returning the last hypothesis.

-The full algorithm is given in Algorithm~\ref{alg:constr_derivation}.
+The full algorithm is given in Alg.~\ref{alg:constr_derivation}.
 It is important to note that, unlike the first constrained beam algorithm, the greedy state is allowed to end.
-In this case, the last hypothesis still in generation is continued until it finishes before ending the generation.
+In this case, the last hypothesis still in generation is continued until it finishes.